agh1467/plugins/dns/dnscrypt-proxy-ng/README.md

 #### Allowed IPs Log

 This is the Allowed IPs log and shows queries which are allowed by Allowed IPs.
 The setting for enabling/disabling this log can be found on the Allowed IPs tab in Settings.

+### About

+This page has an overview of this plugin, and includes various information resources about `dnscrypt-proxy`, and the plugin itself.

+It displays some of the following things:
+* dnscrypt-proxy plugin version
+* dnscrypt-proxy version
+* links to various community resources for dnscrypt-proxy

 ### License